OlkaB/vue2-to-vue3-migration-automation/README.md

 Tool helping migrate vue2 to vue3.

 # Please note
-This is quickly/simply built tool to migrate basic Vue2 to Vue3 syntax.
+This is quickly/simply built tool to migrate basic Vue2 to Vue3 syntax [POC].
 Should be evolved further with more type checks and tests.

 # Use script:
 `yarn migrate`